michael-fares-lrn/custom-questions-skeleton-tutorial/REFERENCE.md

 ### Step 14.2 Creating a custom menu category for our custom question tile
  First, let's create a menu category called "Company X Custom Questions" that we will group this custom question under, and any future custom questions we might develop.

-- [ ] In `authoring.php` directly under [this line](https://github.com/Learnosity/custom-questions-skeleton/blob/master/demos/custom-question-skeleton/authoring.php#L9) we will add the following array called `"question_type_groups"`, where we can place an object to indicate our preferred menu category `"name"` ("Company X Custom Questions") in this example, and a unique`"reference"` we can use to place individual custom questions in this group.
+- [ ] In `authoring.php (via question_editor_init_options.json)` directly under [this line](https://github.com/Learnosity/custom-questions-skeleton/blob/master/demos/custom-question-skeleton/authoring.php#L9) we will add the following array called `"question_type_groups"`, where we can place an object to indicate our preferred menu category `"name"` ("Company X Custom Questions") in this example, and a unique`"reference"` we can use to place individual custom questions in this group.
 (We'll use the reference "company_x_custom_questions" in this example).

 ```json
  "question_type_groups": [